Multarix/Guildbot/docs/commands.md

 #### Aliases:
 `Fancy`
 #### Description:
-Takes any text you write and turns it into "fancy" looking text.<br/>
+Takes any text you write and turns it into "fancy" looking text.
 #### Usage Example:
 `!fancy I love Guildbot` results in:
 ```md